Alan Williams (actor)

-Alan Williams (born 1954 in Manchester, England) is a British actor and playwright, who has performed in film, television and theatre in both the United Kingdom and Canada.
+Alan Williams (born 1954) is a British actor and playwright, who has performed in film, television and theatre in both the United Kingdom and Canada.

 Life and career

 Originally from Manchester and educated at The Manchester Grammar School, he took some classes in theatre school but received the bulk of his training as an apprentice with the Hull Truck Theatre.
 He performed his Cockroach trilogy of one-man plays (The Cockroach That Ate Cincinnati, The Return of the Cockroach and The Cockroach Has Landed) at the influential London fringe venue The Bush Theatre and subsequently at the International Theatre Festival in Toronto, Ontario in 1981, and then decided to remain in the city, becoming playwright in residence at the Tarragon Theatre.

 He later moved to Winnipeg, Manitoba, becoming a theatre professor at the University of Winnipeg.
 His subsequent plays in Canada included The Warlord of Willowdale, The White Dogs of Texas, King of America, Dixieland's Night of Shame, Welcome to the NHL and The Duke of Nothing.
 He also took some acting roles in other playwrights' work, most notably appearing opposite Linda Griffiths in her two-person play The Darling Family and its 1994 film adaptation by Alan Zweig.

-In 1996, his Cockroach trilogy was adapted into the film The Cockroach that Ate Cincinnati.
+In 1996, his Cockroach trilogy was adapted into the film The Cockroach that Ate Cincinnati by filmmaker Michael McNamara.
 The film garnered Williams a Genie Award nomination for Best Actor at the 18th Genie Awards.
 Soon after completing the film of The Cockroach that Ate Cincinnati, Williams moved back to England, where he has had roles in films such as The Scold's Bridle, Touching Evil, The Life and Death of Peter Sellers and Vera Drake, and television series including Always and Everyone, Coronation Street, Wire in the Blood, Life Begins, The Virgin Queen, Rome, Luther, Father Brown, Doc Martin and Starlings.
 He returned to Canada in 2015 to tour his new theatre trilogy The Girl with Two Voices.